-Poor, middle income and wealthy farmers, as well as Hindu, Muslim and Sikh farmers have joined together in this revolt(4), despite Modi’s policies of building racism and factional violence.
+Poor, middle income and wealthy farmers, including Hindus, Muslims and Sikhs have joined together in this revolt(4), despite Modi’s policies of building racism and factional violence.
 India has a long history of ethnic divisions that this government is re-igniting.
 Modi has waged a massive campaign to turn Hindu workers, 80% of the population, against Muslims as a way to win elections, place the blame for the Covid-19 pandemic and weaken workers’ struggles(11).

 The current strike wave, however, has created unity.
 The Samyukt Kisan Morcha (SKM), an umbrella organization of dozens of farmers’ unions called for a nationwide rail blockade on Feb.
 18, which did occur in Northern India(5,6), and there is a call for a general strike on February 28.
 In the last few months, farmers have blocked roads using tractors, trucks, tents and boulders at over 10,000 sites on some days.
 After a group of strikers in tractors stormed the Red Fort, a famous monument in Delhi, police used iron spikes and steel barricades to try and keep strikers out of the capitol(3).
 Tens of thousands have camped around the city, and protest sites have turned into small towns, with generators, lodging, toilets, and libraries.
 The government has also frequently blocked mobile internet services and cut off water and electricity at these encampments.